bingyangchen/KM-software/System Design/System Design 101.md

 - The issuer pays the merchant before the cardholder pays the issuer.
 - The issuer has other operating costs, including managing customer accounts, providing statements, fraud detection, risk management, clearing & settlement, etc.

-### How does VISA work when we swipe a credit card at a merchant’s shop?
+### How does VISA work when we swipe a credit card at a merchant's shop?

 ![[visa-payment.jpeg]]

 VISA, Mastercard, and American Express act as card networks for the clearing and settling of funds.
 The card acquiring bank and the card issuing bank can be – and often are – different.
 If banks were to settle transactions one by one without an intermediary, each bank would have to settle the transactions with all the other banks.
 This is quite inefficient.

-The diagram below shows VISA’s role in the credit card payment process.
+The diagram below shows VISA's role in the credit card payment process.
 There are two flows involved.
 Authorization flow happens when the customer swipes the credit card.
 Capture and settlement flow happens when the merchant wants to get the money at the end of the day.

 ##### Authorization Flow

 Step 0: The card issuing bank issues credit cards to its customers.

-Step 1: The cardholder wants to buy a product and swipes the credit card at the Point of Sale (POS) terminal in the merchant’s shop.
+Step 1: The cardholder wants to buy a product and swipes the credit card at the Point of Sale (POS) terminal in the merchant's shop.

 Step 2: The POS terminal sends the transaction to the acquiring bank, which has provided the POS terminal.